 Donations may be dropped off at the back of our building.
-One of our volunteers will even unload your items and provide you with a tax receipt.
+A volunteers will unload your items and provide a tax receipt for your records.

 Step 1: Decide what kind of drive you want to do.
 Focus on one item such as peanut butter or canned fruits or collect a variety of items.
 Our Food Pantry Shopping List provides you with many options.